bkacjios/lua-mumble/README.md

 -- Equivalent to OPUS_GET_SAMPLE_RATE
 Number samplerate = mumble.decoder:getSamplerate()

--- Set the bitrate that the decoder will use mumble.decoder:setBitRate(Number bitrate)

--- Get the bitrate that the decoder is using
-Number bitrate = mumble.decoder:getBitRate()

 -- Decode an opus audio packet into raw PCM data String decoded = mumble.decoder:decode(String encoded)